 Flat springs also come in many forms, such as cantilever, leaf, custom and many other varieties.
 Flat springs are versatile and can be applied in all kinds of contexts, most notably in the automotive industry.
 In some vehicle suspension systems, for example, flat leaf springs help ensure stability and reduce wear on other parts.

 Flat springs can also be used in a car’s steering and drive axles, exhaust system and seating.
-Flat springs can be made out of both metal and plastic; a flat spring’s composition depends on its intended application.
+Flat springs can be either plastic or metal springs; a flat spring’s composition depends on its intended application.

 There are many flat spring varieties, and they are used in all kinds of applications throughout industry and other contexts.
 Leaf springs, a flat spring variety, historically have been very important components in the automotive industry.
 Leaf springs are usually constructed of several flat strips of metal stacked one on top of the other, though some leaf springs can be constructed of just one tapered strip of metal.

 They were essential components in many different kinds of vehicles up until the 1970s, when they began to be replaced by more advanced suspension systems.
 In some cases, though, such as in very large trucks and SUVs, leaf springs are still sometimes used because of their capacity for load distribution.